Skip to Content

 Jacksonville Grandparents' Rights Attorney

 As a grandparent, it can be difficult to have your voice heard during your child's divorce.
 For grandparents seeking visitation rights, it is important to obtain the advice of a lawyer before making a decision as to whether to proceed with a petition or not.
-Recent modifications regarding grandparent visitation by the Florida Supreme Court have decided that a healthy and well-maintained family has the right to bar grandparent visitation if they wish.
+Recent modifications regarding grandparent visitation by the Florida Supreme Court has recently decided that a healthy and well-maintained family has the right to bar grandparent visitation if they wish.
 That is why it is so important to retain counsel throughout this challenging and complex time.

 At Charles E. Willmott, P.A., we understand that grandparents play an important role in the lives of their grandchildren and families.
 As a family law firm located in Jacksonville, Florida, we are committed to helping grandparents understand their rights and how to protect them in the state of Florida.

-Legal Rights of Grandparents in Florida
+Legal Rights of Grandparents in Jacksonville, Florida

 In Florida, grandparents can request visitation rights with their grandchildren under certain circumstances.
 The law recognizes that grandparents play an important role in the lives of their grandchildren and may seek visitation if the parents are deceased, missing, or in a persistent vegetative state.
 Additionally, grandparents may request visitation if the parents are divorced or have never been married, and the child has lived with them for a significant amount of time.